-A single candlestick shows you how traders from all over the word felt about a stock that day.
-Then you add on two and three day patterns and you start getting a clearer picture of the feelings.
+A single candlestick shows how traders from all over the word felt about a stock that day.
+Then add on a two and/or three day patterns to start getting a clearer picture.

-Then you zoom out and see the big patterns such as symmetrical triangle patterns, ascending triangle patterns and descending triangle patterns.
-Those big triangle patterns give you an even clearer picture of a stocks direction along with providing key support and resistance levels.
+Then zoom out and see the big patterns such as: symmetrical triangle patterns, ascending triangle patterns and descending triangle patterns.
+Big triangle patterns give an even clearer picture of the direction of a stock along with providing key support and resistance levels.

-Being able to read charts and understand candlesticks and patterns are one of the most important aspects of trading.
-Read our post on how to read stock charts for beginners if you need to know more.
+Being able to read charts, understand candlesticks, and recognizing patterns are some of the most important aspects of trading.

 Bearish harami patterns are made up of two candlesticks.
 The first candle is a large bullish candlestick followed by a small bearish candlestick.
 The opening and closing prices of the second days candle should be inside of the real body of the first candle.

 They are supposed to form while in a bullish uptrend for the purpose of a reversal.
-The length and strength of the bullish uptrend isn’t specified.
+The length and strength of the bullish uptrend is not specified.
 Sometimes a bearish harami appears after a short uptrend.
-Other times it occurs at the end of a long uptrend (try our stock picks service free for 14 days).
+Other times it occurs at the end of a long uptrend.

 The word harami is Japanese for pregnant.
-If you draw an outline of the 2 candlesticks it looks like a pregnant woman.
-Hence the name bearish harami.
-It’s a bearish pregnancy.
+The outline of the 2 candlesticks looks like a pregnant woman; hence the name bearish harami.

 In other words, the conclusion of the “pregnancy” produces a new trend.
-Since this pattern is a reversal pattern, when you see it, it may be a good time to close out any long positions you’re in.
-Then you can go short or buy put options to capitalize on the reversal.
+Since this pattern is a reversal pattern, when it appears on a chart, it may be a good time to close out any long positions.
+Traders can then switch sides of the trade to go short or buy put options to capitalize on the reversal.

-As always, make sure you get confirmation of the reversal before assuming it will happen.
+As always, wait for confirmation of the reversal before assuming it will happen.
 Nothing is 100% sure in the stock market and it could be a trap for the bears.

 The bulls and bears are always in a fight for dominance.
 One side may be winning for a time but trends will change.
-That’s why you need to know technical analysis, candlesticks and patterns.
-We teach how to trade bearish harami patterns on our live daily streams.
-Check out our trading service to learn more.
+That is why it is important to need to understand technical analysis, candlesticks, and patterns when trading.

-By now you know that patterns break down all the time.
-A bearish candle can form and then continue to go up.
-This is because the smaller patterns are also forming larger patterns.
+Patterns break down all the time; a bearish candle can form and then continue to go up.
+This is can be caused due to the smaller patterns are forming larger patterns.

 Bearish harami patterns are bearish reversal patterns but they could be forming at the end of a larger bullish continuation pattern like bull pennants.
-Regardless of what the short term patterns are telling you, you need to be able to see the larger patterns.
+Regardless of what the short term patterns are telling, the trader needs to be able to see the larger patterns.

-If you’re using swing trading strategies or trading options for a living, you need to know if a breakout or breakdown of a larger pattern is about to occur.
-This changes the kind of trade you’ll make whether long or short.
+If using swing trading strategies or trading options, the trader needs to know if a breakout/breakdown of a larger pattern is about to occur.
+This changes the kind of trade; whether long or short.

 Technical analysis is an important part of trading.
 Support and resistance along with buy and sell signals are found using indicators.
 Candlesticks are the first line of defense in technical analysis.

 Not only does a single candle tell a story but the real bodies and wicks also form those key support and resistance levels.
-When you couple that with indicators like moving average lines, RSI and MACD you get pretty good tools.
+Then when paired with indicators like moving average lines, RSI and MACD these can become useful tools.

-Indicators like RSI (relative strength index) and MACD (moving average convergence divergence) tell you when a stock is overbought, oversold or moving into bullish or bearish territory.
+Indicators like RSI (relative strength index) and MACD (moving average convergence divergence) tells when a stock is overbought, oversold, or moving into bullish/bearish territory.

 Look to see where bearish harami patterns form in regards to RSI and moving average lines.
-If overbought and away from moving average lines, a bearish harami may indicate the stock will reverse for a day or two to come back to equilibrium (bookmark our stocks list page which is updated daily).
+If overbought and away from moving average lines, a bearish harami may indicate the stock will reverse for a day or two to come back to equilibrium.

 How to Trade Bearish Harami Patterns